Plantos-Sensor/plantos-mdbook/src/PrecisionArgriculturePrimer.md

 - Drone imaging to predict crop yields
 - Remote sensors for measuring soil nitrogen
 - AI imaging to detect diseases in crops

-With the onset of accessible commercial AI tools, PATs have only become more accurate